ACEnglish/TruvariData/README.md

 ## Assembly Stats:
 Calculate the basic assembly stats with [calN50](https://github.com/lh3/calN50)
-And summarize with `n50_summary.py files.txt asm_summary.jl`
+And summarize with `n50_summary.py files.txt asm_fastastat.jl`
-This summary is inside the repository's `stats/asm_summary.jl`
+This summary is inside the repository's `stats/asm_fastastat.jl`

 ## Haplotype mapping and variant calling
 Map each sample to a reference and call variants using mapping.sh